 The firm also supports the community’s cultural life.
 Mitch Marinello is a volunteer for the Canzonetta Youth String Chamber Orchestra in Evanston, Illinois.
 Monte Mann has served on the Board of Directors of the Art Institute of Chicago’s Evening Associates which is committed to raising awareness of the art and resources of the Art Institute and raising funds for audience development.
 The firm has been a sponsor of the Music of the Baroque.

 Rebekah Parker is a Board member of the Next Generation and a member of the Lawyers’ Committee, both of which support the U.S. Holocaust Memorial Museum.
 She is also a member of the Harvard Law School Women’s Alliance of Chicago and the Chicago Council of Lawyers, a public interest bar association.

 In addition to giving financial support to these and other organizations, we have also dedicated countless hours to pro bono work.
 As attorneys, we have the unique ability to give more than just donations; we are sharing our time.
-For example, Tim Miller and Christopher Stanton have worked on a pro bono matter for a mental health patient.
-Christopher Stanton also has represented indigent criminal defendants in federal court.
+For example, Tim Miller has worked on a pro bono matter for a mental health patient.
 Rebekah Parker has accepted pro bono referrals from The Legal Assistance Foundation.
 Elizabeth Wolicki has experience in representing a former prisoner in a civil rights lawsuit in federal court and a non-profit housing provider in a case in state court where she co-chaired a jury trial.

 For more information about the firm and current charitable endeavors, please call (312) 419-6900.